 More and more pubs, bars and restaurants are getting into Social Media, Tweeting and offering info and deals via Facebook, GroupOn and Foursquare.
-We also see many review sites and printed magazines, setting up local franchises that list eating places and invite reviews to to be posted.
+We also see many review sites and printed magazines are setting up local franchises that list eating places and invite reviews to to be posted.
 Most of these incorporate generic content and are often subject to only periodic updating, we aim to cover every venuw in Wokingham is an even way.
 We are pleased to highlight the locally owned businesses over the national chains.

 We've highlighted the seasonal newspaper vouchers that aim to draw diners at the quiet times, and also pointed to the regular lunch special deals at places like Ruchetta, Loch Fyne and Miltons.
 But a new trend for the chain owned restaurants is the online discount voucher promotions.
 Some are kept 'under-the-counter' and are only available to those 'in the know', others are in limited supply and 'when they are gone...'.
 One such offer that was applicable in Wokingham was that of Zizzi’s 10th Birthday offer, this required the registering on their web-site and printing your own voucher.
-You could enjoy one main course plus either a starter or dessert* for just £10.
 This is an example of "you give us something and we give you something back" promotions.
 Of course, after you sign up with a valid email address, you may receive further promotions ahead of general release.
 If you take advantage of such offer it is advised to use a 'disposable' e-mail address rather than your primary one.
 This is easy to do with ’ such as Virgin( NTL, BlueYonder) by setting up an extra post box and forwarding the mail to your main account.

-At the beginning of 2013 we said that change continues as the 'word' for business in Wokingham.
-While last year proved a difficult one for many individuals and businesses, the value of such a guide as this has increased as many other 'franchise' review guides are only updated infrequently, when Wokingham eateries are changing so regularly.
+At the beginning of 2014 we said that change continues as the 'word' for business in Wokingham.
+While last year continued to prove a difficult one for many individuals and businesses, the value of such a guide as this has increased as many other 'franchise' review guides are only updated infrequently, when Wokingham eateries are changing so regularly.

 If you are planning a family get-together or have something special to celebrate we aim to guide you in finding a venue to match the mood & budget.
 Well respected places like Sorrento, Ruchetta & Miltons fill up quickly at holiday times.
-For parties look at Don Beni down Denmark Street.
+Check the list on Party Places list for ideas.